Ben Drowned: Part 1: Methods of Revolution

 After years of silence, Jadusable's YouTube account reactivates and posts a video featuring a character named Jadus, who begins speaking directly to the viewer while recounting an alternate history that unfolded in the nine years since the Moon Children arc.
 In this timeline, an unexplained event in 2012 triggered a global collapse, leading to a second Great Depression and the spread of a deadly pathogen named H.E.R.O.E.S., which contributed to the breakdown of American society by the end of the decade.

 The story is told through in-universe YouTube uploads and interactive ARG elements.
 It initially follows a character referred to as “the Second Player,” who awakens in a corrupted simulation known as the Ethereal Hotel.
 Audience members guide his actions through community voting, similar to a Choose Your Own Adventure format, and the Second Player's journey is told through a real life found footage format.
 As the Second Player explores, he encounters Abel, evades a gas-masked entity called the Jailer, and uncovers fragments of the world’s backstory through disjointed flashbacks.
 These include revelations about digitized human souls being absorbed into a collective AI, an encounter with a man named Baker who gives a cryptic warning, as well as the ultimate fate of what happened to Jadusable at the end of the original story — he was consumed by a mysterious entity known as "The Father" after venturing too deep into the glitched cartridge.
 The arc concludes with the Second Player’s death at the hands of the Jailer, the result of a misstep determined by audience choice, and the narrative then shifts to follow a new protagonist, Sarah.

 The new protagonist, Sarah, also awakens in the Ethereal Hotel and encounters Abel.
 As she navigates the dream-like space, the audience cautiously has her choose to trust Abel, hoping to avoid the previous protagonist's fate.
 Abel seems pleased by this and ends up delivering an "entertainment package" to her room containing a liminal version of a Nintendo 64 and the original Majora's Mask cartridge.
 The audience decides to interact with the game console in lieu of exploring the hotel and as Sarah grabs the controller she finds herself inexplicably drawn into the game world.
 She finds the game nearly unrecognizable — the code of the game has been corrupted for so long that the world itself seems like it's deeply sick.
 At the edge of the glitching world she encounters a fragmented spirit of Ben, who has been imprisoned within the cartridge’s code waiting for the inevitable end.
 Sarah learns that numerous human souls — including Jadusable and Rosa — were trapped within the dying game's code by The Father and are suffering alongside the degrading game world.
-Ben implores her to help free them and Sarah uses the Ocarina to travel back in time to the beginning of the game to try and prevent the events from the Haunted Cartridge from occurring.
+Ben implores her to help free them and Sarah uses the Ocarina to travel back in time to the beginning of the game to try to prevent the events from the Haunted Cartridge from occurring.